harshita2201301024/obsidian/data/Daily Notes/2024/July/22-July-2024-Monday.md

 58 hours

 7 days
-Next Monday - it will be done
+Next Monday - it will be done\

+I was not able to work due to unavailabil